How to Insert and Shift Cells Down in Excel & Google Sheets

-1. First, (1) select the cells in the highest row that you want to shift downward (in this example, A2:C2), then right-click and from the drop-down menu, (2) choose Insert…
+- First, select the cells in the highest row you want to shift downward (here, A2:C2), then right-click and from the drop-down menu, choose Insert…

-2. The Insert dialog window will open.
-In it choose Shift cells down, then press the OK button.
+- The Insert dialog window opens.
+In it choose Shift cells down, then click OK.